benrayfield/hashrotatecrypt/README.md

 The main logic is in https://github.com/benrayfield/hashrotatecrypt/blob/master/immutable/hashrotatecrypt/HashRotateCrypt.java

+The goal is to cost exponential cycles to find the password even if you have unlimited number of input/output pairs without password, and for a password such as a whole sentence to be all you need to encrypt and decrypt other than whats stored in public.

+encrypt(plaintext,password)->ciphertext

+decrypt(ciphertext,password)->plaintext

+Plaintext is 2 or more bytes.
+Password is 0 or more bytes.
+Recommended blockSize+passwordSize <= 56 bytes cuz thats 1 sha256 cycle.

 I might make small adjustments to the algorithm, so dont count on it staying exactly the same yet.
 Still needs testing and use in blocks such as block size 56 is most efficient.

 Testing class immutable.hashrotatecrypt.HashRotateCrypt